goakley/goakley.github.io/_posts/2013-11-25-an-algorithm-for-triangular-decay.md

 } surface_t;
 ```

 The division itself can easily be defined recursively.
-If we have an altorithm to divide a triangle into two sub-triangles, we can easily apply the exact same algorithm to the sub-triangles, and then their sub-triangles, _ad infinitum_.
+If we have an algorithm to divide a triangle into two sub-triangles, we can easily apply the exact same algorithm to the sub-triangles, and then their sub-triangles, _ad infinitum_.
 This is an exponential equation; if we divide a triangle `n` times, we will end up with `2^n` triangles.
 Our function will report this number as its return value, and it will store all of the sub-triangles in a contiguous chunk of memory.

 ```c
 size_t surface_divide(surface_t surface,